sapegin/washingcode-book/manuscript/120_Linting.md

 Conventions are good because they are easy to implement: document the decision and make the team aware of it.
 Conventions are not good because they are just words, and there’s nothing to enforce the convention, except more work, like code review comments.

 That’s where the _linters_ come in.
 Linters check our code to make sure it follows the team’s code style or to prevent some common bugs.
-Sometimes linters fix our code automatically; sometimes they just slap our hands with a keyboard when we try to commit our code, or later, during the continues integration (CI) run.
+Sometimes, linters fix our code automatically; other times, they just slap our hands with a keyboard when we try to commit our code, or later, during the continues integration (CI) run.

 I> We talk about code style in the [Code style](#code-style) chapter.